holochain/docs-pages/src/pages/get-started/3-forum-app-tutorial.md

 A source chain merely serves as a history of one agent's attempts to manipulate the state of the graph database contained in the DHT.
 It's useful to think of the DHT as a completely separate data store that doesn't necessarily reflect agent-to-entry relationships unless you explicitly create a link type for them.

 For the purpose of this hApp, we're not interested in agent-to-posts relationships, so it's fine that they're not linked.
-But if you wanted to create a page that showed all posts by an author, that's when you might want to scaffold that link type. `hc scaffold collection` will do this for you if you choose a by-author collection, and will also create a `get_posts_by_author` function.
+But if you wanted to create a page that showed all posts by an author, that's when you might want to scaffold that link type. `hc scaffold collection` will do this for you if you choose a by-author collection, and will also create a corresponding coordinator function and Svelte component.

 !!!

 You may also notice that only Alice's UI showed the new post, while Bob's didn't.
 Just as with a traditional web app, database changes don't automatically send out a notification to everyone who is interested.
 (Alice's UI sees the changes because it knows how to update its own state for local changes.)
 You can create this functionality using a feature called [signals](/concepts/9_signals/), but let's keep things simple for now.
 Right-click anywhere in Bob's UI then choose "Reload" from the menu, and you'll see that the changes have been copied from Alice's app instance to Bob's --- all without a database server in the middle!

 Let's edit that post.
-In Alice's UI window, click the edit adjacent to the post content (it should look like a pencil icon).
+In Alice's UI window, click the edit link adjacent to the post content (it should look like a pencil icon).
 The post content will be replaced by an editing form.

 Now alter the content a bit.
-Maybe change it from `Hello Bob!` to `Hello, World!` and click "Save".
+Maybe change it from `Hello Bob!` to `Hello World!` and click "Save".

 ![The UI of one agent, showing a post about to be edited](/assets/img/get-started/7-edit-post.png)